LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 Perform a ``-show`` action to return the schema of a MySQL database and use the `value_list` method to display the allowed values for an "ENUM" or "SET" field.
-The following example shows how to display all values from the "ENUM" field "title" in the "contacts" database.
+The following example shows how to display all values from the "ENUM" field "title" in the "people" table.
 "SET" fields function in the same manner as "ENUM" fields, and all examples in this section may be used with either "ENUM" or "SET" field types. ::